 Cutting the brussels sprouts into pieces

-Start with fresh garlic and onion for flavor, then stir in some heavy cream, fresh grated sharp white cheddar cheese, and salt and pepper.
+Cook the garlic and onion until softened, then stir in some heavy cream, half of the fresh grated sharp white cheddar cheese, and salt and pepper.

 If you prefer another cheese, fresh grated parmesan would also be delightful in this dish.

 I recommend that whichever cheese you pick, just be sure to grate it yourself from a block.
 The flavor difference is well worth it!

 Step 5: When the brussels have finished cooking, pour the white cheddar cream sauce over the top and sprinkle on the remaining sharp white cheddar cheese.

 Baking the brussels sprouts gratin in the oven

 Bake the cheesy brussels sprouts again for around 15 minutes, or until the top is a delicious crust of bubbly browning cheese!